Nat-Lab/natolang/readme.md

 #### Datatype

 The only datatype in `natolang` is 32-bit int.
+(Since the target VM is 32-bits addressable.)

 ```
 123;   # => 123